 Some frog parents watch over their eggs.
 Some males carry eggs from a moist place, such as the water in a cupped leaf, to a wetter place, like a pond.
 They may do this by placing the eggs on their back, in a pouch on their belly or even in their mouth.
 Some males wait for the eggs to hatch and then transport tadpoles.

 Through the course of this stage, tadpoles make their change into frogs (called metamorphosis).
 They eat voraciously, first on algae and later on tiny water animals, small fish and insects.

 Their appearance is quite different from their parents.
 At first, tadpoles have an oval-shaped body with gills, a long tail and, like their parents, large eyes.
-Body parts begin to develop: their tongue, teeth, certain bones, kidneys, glands and gonads.
-Their legs begin to grow and finally the tail is absorbed.
+Body parts begin to develop: their tongue, teeth, some of the bones, kidneys, glands and gonads.
+Their legs start to grow, and finally, the tail is absorbed into their body.
 The gills are absorbed, too, as the lungs develop.
 Tadpoles move through water the same way fish do.
 After metamorphosis, frogs leave the water for a more terrestrial life or continue their water lifestyle, depending on the species.
 Watch development from egg to frog

 All frogs live close to ponds, lakes and or streams.
 Tree frogs spend most of their time in nearby trees or tall vegetation, while other frogs may be seen on the ground or in water.
 Toads are willing to move farther from water